7 Household Items That Should Never Be Flushed Down the Toilet

 7. Paper towels

-In contrast to toilet paper, the paper towels have a more dense weave, which makes them less likely to degrade quickly after being wet, which means they won’t quickly cause blockages.
+In contrast to toilet paper, the paper towels have a more dense weave, which means they are less likely to break down quickly when they’re wet.
+They can quickly cause blockages.

-The bottom line is that flushing any of the seven items will ultimately lead to blocked drains or damaged pipes in your plumbing system which will incur a huge cost to you.
-Be mindful of the items you pour down your toilet.
+The bottom line is that flushing one of these seven things can lead to blocked drains or damaged pipelines within your home’s plumbing system that will result in a significant cost to the homeowner.
+Be aware of the things you flush down the toilet.

 Item | Reason for not Flushing |